Skip to main content

 • The public key (not the public key hash or account address) of the account to propose, including the double quotes, represented in this example as <PUBLIC_KEY>

-• The Etherlink address of the account to propose, represented in the previous example as <L2_ADDRESS>; the examples below use 0xb7a970 as the account address
+• The Etherlink address of the account to propose, represented in this example as <L2_ADDRESS>

 For example: